 Build Quality & Durability

 We received the black unit, however there have been a few other limited edition colors in the past including a transparent model before.
-Blockstream will soon be launching a number of different colors to match the new software release.
+Blockstream has also launched a number of different colors to match the new software release.
 All are transparent and include black, blue, orange, green and clear.

 The hardware wallet itself weights in at a super light 22g / 0.78oz and its size is 60 x 24 x 17 mm (24 cm³).
 This is quite small, however there are many other hardware crypto wallets that are smaller even though they have a (slightly) bigger screen.
 For example, the BitBox02 is about half the size and yet has a bigger 1.38″ screen.
 Regardless, you’re not going to have any troubles hiding the Jade as it’s still very small!